Last Wills & Testaments

 Other important documents you should have besides a Last Will and Testament:

-A legal document in which you specify what actions should be taken for your health if you are no longer able to make decisions for yourself because of illness, terminal condition, or vegetative estate.
+• Living Will: A legal document in which you specify what actions should be taken for your health if you are no longer able to make decisions for yourself because of illness, terminal condition, or vegetative estate

 Contact us to discuss your legal needs.